My says I'm a miracle!

 MRS. Weakly little of fat!

-MR. the hell was that?
+MR. What the was that?

-MRS. someone give this thing a bottle?
+MRS. Will someone give this thing a

 MR. Or swap it for a model?

-MRS. Hairy stinky thing
+MRS. little stinky thing